AdrianDanlos/Apex-Legends-Tracker/README.md

 ## Overview
 A real-time statistic tracker for Apex Legends videogame.
-Search for your username to display data about your rank, kills, wins, top3's..
+Type your username to display data about your rank, kills, wins, top3's..
 Ideal for all players that would like to keep track of their in-game stats.

 Built on top of an Apex unnoficial API.